chrismeserole/lark/readme.md

 The **lark.py** file iteratively builds the site, and calls on several classes in larklib.py to do so.

 ### Excepted Files

-With the exception of the folders listed above, Lark does not open, copy or parse any file or subdirectory beginning with `.` or `_`.
+With the exception of the folders listed above, Lark does not open, copy or parse any file or subdirectory beginning with `.` or `_` or ending with '.py', '.pyc', '.yml' or '.yaml'.
+The excepted file types can be changed in _config.yaml.

 All other files are copied recursively, with the same directory structure, into the _site/ folder at runtime.

 ### Default Settings

 PERMALINK_STYLE.
-The first option is 'date', which corresponds to a permalink structure of `root/[category/]Year/Month/Day/slug`, with the slug being compiled from the title.
-The second option is 'no-date', which corresponds to `root/[category/]slug`.
+The first option is 'date', which corresponds to a permalink structure of `root/[subdirectory/]Year/Month/Day/slug`, with the slug being compiled from the title.
+The second option is 'no-date', which corresponds to `root/[subdirectory/]slug`.

 [TODO: fill out more of the defaults.]